Carla-de-Beer/pets-api/README.md

 * Add a database username and password to the `src/main/resources/application.properties` file.
 * Start the project server by running the command `mvn spring-boot:run`.

-The API can be called with any of the following cURL CRUD-based requests:
+* The API can be called with any of the following cURL CRUD-based requests (in either JSON or XML formats):

 * GET/READ:
   * ```curl -i http://localhost:8080/api/v1/pets/```